 Whole genome Pool-sequencing

-The genome of the four lines were compared using whole genome pool-seq.
+The genome of the four lines were compared using short read whole genome pool-seq.
 For each line, genomic DNA was extracted from two batches of 50 adult females using the PureGene Core Kit A (Qiagen) and the two gDNA extracts were then pooled in equal proportion into a single sequencing library.
 Whole genome sequencing was performed from 200 ng gDNA.
 Sequencing libraries were prepared according to the TruSeq DNA Nano Reference guide for Illumina Paired-end Indexed sequencing (version oct.
 2017) with an insert size of 550 bp.
 Sequencing was performed on a NextSeq 550 (Illumina) as 150 bp paired-reads.
 Sequencing depth was adjusted to reach an average coverage ≥ 80X leading to the sequencing of ~713 M reads per library.
 Reads obtained from each line were loaded into Strand NGS V3.2 and mapped to Ae. aegypti genome (Aaeg L5) using the following parameters: min identity = 90%, max gaps = 5%, min aligned read length = 25, ignore reads with > 5 matches, 3′ end read trimming if quality < 15, mismatch penalty = 4, gap opening penalty = 6, gap extension penalty = 1.
 Mapped reads were then filtered based on their quality and alignment score as follows: mean read quality > 25, max N allowed per read = 5, alignment score ≥ 90, mapping quality ≥ 60, no multiple match allowed, read length ≥ 100.
 Finally, interchromosomal split reads and PCR duplicates were removed.
 These filtering steps allowed retaining ~53% of reads.

 In order to focus on duplication impacting protein expression, gene copy number variation (CNV) analysis was performed on exons of all protein-coding genes.
 For each gene, raw coverages were obtained by dividing the number of reads mapped to all (non-overlapping) exons by total exon length.
 Normalised gene coverages were then obtained by dividing raw gene coverages by the total number of reads passing mapping and quality filters from each sequenced library.
 In order to limit false positives in low coverage regions, genes showing a normalised coverage value < 1E-8 in at least one line were filtered out (12145 genes retained).
 As for RNA-seq, genes showing a CNV ≥ 1.5 fold (in either direction) in the four pairwise ‘resistant vs susceptible‘ comparisons were considered affected by CNV in association with resistance.

+The divergence between the two copies of the P450 duplication was investigated through the detection of tri-allelic substitution sites in the IR0F resistant line.
+Substitution were called from reads mapped within a region encompassing the P450 duplication extended by 100 kb on both sides (Chr1:271151705 - Chr1:271572082).
+Only substitutions showing a coverage >40 reads and minimum allele frequency = 10% were called, allowing the detection of 1401 and 1334 substitution sites within and outside the duplicated region respectively.
+Substitution sites were then considered as tri-allelic if they carried the reference allele together with two distinct variant alleles at the same position, each showing a frequency > 20%.

 Long read sequencing and de novo assembly of the P450 duplication